KrisCanCrypto/Fairyland-Cottage/README.md

 1. As a user, I want to easily navigate through the website to find the information I am looking for, so I can quickly access the world of _Fairyland Cottage_ resources on simple living and sustainability.

-2. As a newcomer to Fairyland Cottage, I want to learn more about the ethos of simple living and sustainability, so I can understand the principles and values behind the content shared on the website.
+2. As a newcomer to _Fairyland Cottage_, I want to learn more about the ethos of simple living and sustainability, so I can understand the principles and values behind the content shared on the website.

 3. As a user interested in zero waste living, I want to discover tips and ideas on how to reduce waste and live a more eco-friendly lifestyle, so I can make positive changes in my daily habits.

-4. As a fan of Fairyland Cottage, I want to stay connected with the community through social media links, so I can engage with like-minded individuals and be inspired by their stories and experiences.
+4. As a fan of _Fairyland Cottage_, I want to stay connected with the community through social media links, so I can engage with like-minded individuals and be inspired by their stories and experiences.

 5. As a visitor to the website, I want to feel inspired and motivated to adopt a more sustainable lifestyle, so I can contribute to a healthier planet for future generations.